 - As in the case of other pollutants, good housekeeping is the most important means of controlling pollution. - Use only the recommended amounts of chemical materials and apply them in a proper manner to further reduce pollution. - Acid and alkaline solutions from exposed soil or rock units high in acid and alkalineforming natural elements should be controlled using good site planning and preconstruction geological surveys.
 Refer to BMP C1.56 Concrete Handling and Disposal.
 Neutralization of these pollutants often provides the best treatment. - The City requires project site operators to adjust the pH of stormwater if necessary to prevent violations of water quality standards.
 Refer to BMP C1.59 High pH Neutralization Using CO2. - Chemicals used in batch treatment or flow-through treatment must be approved in writing by Ecology prior to use.
 Formal approval from the City is based on Ecology's protocols.
-For a list of treatment chemicals that have been evaluated and are currently approved for use by Ecology visit: (www.ecy.wa.gov/programs/wq/stormwater/newtech/index.html).
+For a list of treatment chemicals that have been evaluated and are currently approved for use by Ecology refer to the Department's website (https://ecology.wa.gov/Regulations-Permits/Guidance-technicalassistance/Stormwater-permittee-guidance-resources/Emerging-stormwatertreatment-technologies).